 If you’re like me, you’ve known these biblical characters and their stories from birth.
 You’ve heard about these great men who were chosen to do amazing things for God.
 We heroically lift them up, making them seem larger than life.
 We talk as if their faith was superhuman and that’s why God chose them.
 But when you really look deep into God’s cast of heroes, it’s remarkable that he even looked in their direction.

-Solomon – David’s son prayed for wisdom, amounted unbelievable wealth, and got drunk on his own success.
+David’s son prayed for wisdom, amounted unbelievable wealth, and got drunk on his own success.
 I don’t know what possesses a man to marry hundreds of women but he did it.
-Ecclesiastes, which he wrote, reads like the journal of a man in need of a really big hug.
-But under his leadership, Israel experienced some of its greatest days.
+Yet, under his leadership, Israel experienced some of its greatest days.

-Peter – One of Jesus’ closest disciples was also a lowly fisherman and publicly denied Jesus three times while he was being hauled off for crucifixion.
+One of Jesus’ closest disciples was also a lowly fisherman who publicly denied him three times while he was being hauled off for crucifixion.
 But read the book of Acts and you’ll see a guy who spread the Gospel in the face of constant danger and became a central figure in the early Church.

-Paul – He imprisoned, tortured, and killed Christians.
-But that career took a serious left turn when Jesus appeared to him on the road to Damascus and chose him to be an apostle to the Gentiles.
+He imprisoned, tortured, and killed Christians.
+His career took a serious left turn when Jesus appeared to him and chose him to be an apostle to the Gentiles.
 He also spread the Gospel across the Roman empire in spite of beatings, abandonment, and even a shipwreck.

-Timothy – Paul’s protégé was fatherless, young, and so nervous that he had persistent stomach issues.
-He later became one of the key men Paul counted on to rise up the next generation of Christ-followers.
+Paul’s protégé was fatherless, young, and so nervous that he had persistent stomach issues.
+He later became one of the key men Paul counted on to raise up the next generation of church leaders.

 What about you?